winter mountaineering course

 Relatively often, too often, we hear sad information about accidents in the mountains.
 More and more people are starting their adventure in this beautiful, but also demanding environment.
-Many of them take shortcuts, being unaware of the risks, but also not realizing that mountain experience is gained over the years – through courses, tours, climbing with experienced partners.
+Many of them take shortcuts, being unaware of the risks, but also not realizing that mountain experience is gained over the years – through courses, tours and climbing with experienced partners.

-I had the pleasure to take a part in a lecture done by an experienced Polish Tatra Mountain Instructor, Piotr Sztaba, from one of the best climbing schools in Poland, about what a model path of development and gaining mountain experience can look like, and about the dangers that everyone faces when deciding to go on to the mountains, especially in wintertime.
+I had the pleasure to take part in a lecture done by an experienced Polish Tatra Mountain Instructor, Piotr Sztaba, from one of the best climbing schools in Poland, about what a model path of development and gaining mountain experience can look like, and about the dangers that everyone faces when deciding to go on to the mountains, especially in wintertime.

 Below are some of the best Q&A from the interview made by Piotr Turkot from Outdoor Magazine with Piotr after the lecture.